wp-plugins/mashsharer/readme.txt

 > This free Social Media Icons Plugin is a professional and highly customizable<br />
 > ecosystem for social media sharing and optimizing of your valuable content.<br />
 >
+> No external script dependencies are needed and and all code resides on your site. <br />
+> So the default share buttons ensure yours and your visitors privacy! <br />
+>
 > It gives you per default a large total share counter beside three large
 > prominent Share Buttons for your Twitter tweets, Facebook shares and the option<br />
 > to place a prominent subscribe button for your news feed and mailing list.
 >
-> This services are free per default including great support.<br />
+> This services are free per default including great support.
+> There is no need to have an account like other share services demands from you <br />
 >
-> We also offer free Add-Ons for specifing sharing image, title, description and twitter hashtags and think this is satisfying for most website owners who need a free and effective working sharing solution.<br />
+> We also offer free Add-Ons for specifing social sharing image, title, description and twitter hashtags and think this is satisfying for most website owners who need a free and effective working social sharing solution.<br />
 >
 > If you need services like Whatsapp, Pinterest, Mail,<br />
 > Print, Linkedin, Odnoklassniki etc., you get them on the Add-On Marketplace.<br />
 >
-> Mashshare can also be used in conjunction with other share buttons!
+> Mashshare can also be used in conjunction with other third-party share buttons vendor!
 >
 > Free and paid Add-Ons available:
 >